fqantonio/GoingInductive/README.md

 ![Figure 2: all sample variables time series](Figures/figure2_boxplot_allSample.png)

-The concept map's software cmap tools [\^4] was used for the design of the learning flow maps and they are presented online [\^???] showing the four components and the structure based in the four component instructional design (4C/ID), described in the book *Ten Steps to Complex Learning* (van Merriënboer; Kirschner, 2007).
+The concept map's software cmap tools[^3] was used for the design of the learning flow maps and they are presented online[^4] showing the four components and the structure based in the four component instructional design (4C/ID), described in the book *Ten Steps to Complex Learning* (van Merriënboer; Kirschner, 2007).

-The **statistical analysis** uses R code software in the RStudio [\^2] IDE release and starts with a exploratory data analysis (EDA): a descriptive summary of the quantitative data and several plots showing patterns and relationships between variables.
+The **statistical analysis** uses R code software in the RStudio[^5] IDE release and starts with a exploratory data analysis (EDA): a descriptive summary of the quantitative data and several plots showing patterns and relationships between variables.
 Afterwards there is a data normality and sample independence investigation.
 The principal methodology used is the non-parametric inferential treatment effect, but there is a discussion towards the non-parametric regression inference, regression discontinuity design and clustering. this last ones just to try to corroborate the upper first results.
-For this, it was used a data base [\^3] and 3 learning outcomes variables: transfer learning, laboratory practice and social skills, addressed respectively by 3 variables, TEST, LAB and BEHAV.
+For this, it was used a data base[^6] and 3 learning outcomes variables: transfer learning, laboratory practice and social skills, addressed respectively by 3 variables, TEST, LAB and BEHAV.
 The CLASS variable is directly related to the academic results and is a weigth average of TEST, LAB and BEHAV.
 TEST, LAB and BEHAV were assessed by paper transfer tests, online transfer tests and in classroom observational paper registering forms.

 # MOTIVATION